-“High density of people means dense orders, it’ll be less costly (to do same-day delivery) as compared to western countries,” said Faizal.
+“High density of people means dense orders, it’ll be less costly (to do same day delivery shipping) as compared to western countries,” said Faizal.
 “A lot of transactions are in Jakarta.
 A lot of logistics players are tapping into the last-mile delivery.
 They are trying to collaborate with e-commerce players and chasing density.”

 The region’s growing urban middle-class tech-savvy generation’s paying capacity is on a rise.
 They are, as you can guess, very social media friendly, which also influences their buying decisions.

-“The amount of urbanization happening in SEA is increasing, the GDP per capita is increasing, more spend is available in people’s hands, the innovation of new tech, all of this is making it (same-day delivery) seamless,” said Krishna.
+“The amount of urbanization happening in SEA is increasing, the GDP per capita is increasing, more spend is available in people’s hands, the innovation of new tech, all of this is making it (same day delivery shipping) seamless,” said Krishna.

 What are the challenges in implementing same-day delivery?

-According to the ‘Tech logistics in SEA’ report by INSEAD, which quoted a consumer insight survey by PricewaterhouseCoopers (PwC), 51% of customers prefer same-day delivery and 74% of customers (of the same customer set) are ready to pay more for same-day delivery.
+According to the ‘Tech logistics in SEA’ report by INSEAD, which quoted a consumer insight survey by PricewaterhouseCoopers (PwC), 51% of customers prefer same day delivery shipping and 74% of customers (of the same customer set) are ready to pay more for same-day delivery.

 So, the first challenge is really the cost, right?
 Must be sky-rocketing?